ReactivePlayZ/RML/README.md

 - もも
 ```

-Lists also break when there is an empty line in-between.
+Lists also break when there is an empty line or a different element in-between.
 For example:
 ```
 - Apples
 - Oranges